VILLASframework/documentation/docs/node/hooks/shift_ts.md

 # Shift Timestamps

-The hook `shift_ts` is designed to shift timestamps by applying a specified time offset.
+The hook `shift_ts` is designed to shift timestamps by applying a specified offset in seconds.
 The hook can shift either the origin or received timestamp of each sample, based on the configuration.

 ## Implementation